Yavuz-Kagan-Yadigar/Gnome-Bluetooth-Codec-Selector-Extension/README.md

 ## Installation

 Extract to `/home/{user}/.local/share/gnome-shell/extensions`

+To be able to see it on extensions:

-On X11, Alt+F2
+On X11, Alt+F2 to restart the shell

-On Wayland session: log out and log back in.
+On Wayland session log out and log back in.

-### Codec switching method

-1. `wpctl set-param <node-id> Props '{ "bluez5.codec": "ldac" }'`
-   Requires WirePlumber 0.5+.

-2. If unsuccessful, falls back to PipeWire D-Bus `SetParam`.

-### Codec detection method

-- `wpctl status` → active BT sink node ID
-- `pw-cli info <node-id>` → `media.codec` property

 ## Notes

 - Codec change may briefly interrupt the connection (renegotiation).
-- If the device does not support a codec, it will not appear in the list.
-- LDAC / aptX HD require the device to support them as well.
+-Only supported codecs shown.
 - "Audio not routed" warning: the device is connected but PipeWire has not yet opened a sink.
 It disappears once an audio plays.